Green Party (Ireland)

 The Green Party first entered the Dáil in 1989.
-It has participated in the Irish government twice, from 2007 to 2011 as junior partner in a coalition with Fianna Fáil, and since June 2020 in a coalition with Fianna Fáil and Fine Gael.
+It has participated in the Irish government twice, from 2007 to 2011 as junior partner in a coalition with Fianna Fáil, and from 2020 to 2024 in a coalition with Fianna Fáil and Fine Gael.
 Following the first period in government, the party suffered a wipeout in the February 2011 election, losing all six of its TDs.
 In the February 2016 election, it returned to the Dáil with two seats.
 Following this, Grace O'Sullivan was elected to the Seanad on 26 April that year of 2016 and Joe O'Brien was elected to Dáil Éireann in the 2019 Dublin Fingal by-election.
-In the 2020 general election, the party had its best result ever, securing 12 TDs and becoming the fourth largest party in Ireland.
+In the 2020 general election, the party had its best result ever, securing 12 TDs and becoming the fourth largest party in the 33rd Dáil before losing all but one seat in the 2024 general election.